RomanLut/hx-esp32-cam-fpv/README.md

 Sensors can be bought with flex cables of various length.

 Unfortunatelly attempt to use sensor with long flex cable was unsuccessfull.
 Flex cable wires cary high frequency (10Mhz) digital signals which produce a lot of RF noise.
-GPS sensor mounted in less then 7cm from esp32cam was jammed completely.
+GPS sensor mounted in less then 7cm from **esp32cam** was jammed completely.
 Micro plane does not have a lot of space to separate GPS sensor from **esp32cam**.
 Even moved to the end of the wing (15cmaway from **esp32cam**) it still barely found any satellites. **esp32cam** and flex cable shielding improved situation a little bit, but not enough to trust GPS sensor and try a range testing.

 **esp32cam** with long flex cable has been replaced with compact **esp32s3sense** board.

 # FAQ

-* Can original raspberry pi zero W be used as GS?
+* Can original **Raspberry Pi Zero W** be used as GS?

   No, RPI0W does not have enough performance to decode 800x600 MJPEG stream with it's CPU.